HMS-IDAC/UnMicst/README.md

 </p>

 ## Introduction
 Nuclei segmentation, especially for tissues, is a challenging and unsolved problem.
-Convolutional neural networks are particularly well-suited for this task: classifying image pixels into nuclei centers, nuclei contours and background.
+Convolutional neural networks are particularly well-suited for this task: separating the foreground class (nuclei pixels) from the background class.
 UnMICST generates probability maps where the intensity at each pixel defines how confident the pixel has been correctly classified to the aforementioned classes.
-These maps that can make downstream image binarization more accurate using tools such as s3segmenter. https://github.com/HMS-IDAC/S3segmenter.
-UnMICST currently uses the UNet architecture (Ronneberger et al., 2015) but Mask R-CNN and Pyramid Scene Parsing (PSP)Net are coming very soon!
-The concept, models, and training data are features here: https://www.biorxiv.org/content/10.1101/2021.04.02.438285v1
+These maps can make downstream image binarization more accurate using tools such as s3segmenter. https://github.com/HMS-IDAC/S3segmenter.
+UnMICST currently uses the UNet architecture (Ronneberger et al., 2015) but Mask R-CNN and Pyramid Scene Parsing (PSP)Net are coming very soon! **The concept, models, and training data are featured here: https://www.biorxiv.org/content/10.1101/2021.04.02.438285v1 **

 ![](/images/probmaps.png)
 ## Training data / annotations